thedave42/f1tv-dl/README.md

 Watch videos locally from f1tv website

-Note: a valid username/password is required
+Note: a valid username/password is required.
+The app will use your username and password to save your session so the they will only be required again when your session has expried.

 ```
 f1tv-dl <url>